kubemq-io/kubemq-CSharp/docs/tutorials/building-a-task-queue.md

 ## Step 3 — Receive and Process Messages

-The `ReceiveQueueDownstreamAsync` method performs a transactional pull: it fetches messages and holds them in a "visibility lock" until you explicitly acknowledge or reject each one.
+The `ReceiveQueueDownstreamAsync` method performs a transactional pull: it fetches messages and holds them in a transaction lock until you explicitly acknowledge or reject each one.

 ```csharp
 Console.WriteLine("\n--- Processing jobs ---");